TheBodger/MMM-FeedDisplay/README.md

 		order data by published or as it arrives or simply interleave by actual provider and or source (lots of options!) pass all data backto main module
 3) provider module
-	config (includes display module ID to send messages to) schedules refresh of getting data from its own source list (this is now known as feeds) does all the funky get data stuff - use a node helper - (subsequently this minimise the changes between the various duplicated modules)
+	does not display anything and so is hidden on the MM display by having no position in the config. config (includes display module ID to send messages to) schedules refresh of getting data from its own source list (this is now known as feeds) does all the funky get data stuff - use a node helper - (subsequently this minimise the changes between the various duplicated modules)